-Refer to notes 13, 14 and 15 to the consolidated financial statements and the accounting policies in notes 2(e) and 2(h).
+Refer to notes 13, 14 and 15 to the consolidated financial statements and the accounting policies on pages 60, 62 to 66.

-Contingent consideration payables
+Contingent consideration payable

-As at 31 December 2018, the Group also had contingent consideration payables of HK\$33,433,000 which is payable in 2020.
+As at 31 December 2017, the Group also had contingent consideration payables of HK\$30,442,000 which is due to be payable in the coming 3 years.

 The Group recognised consideration for acquisition at fair value (estimated at the date of acquisition) for each contingent consideration arrangement.
-These fair value measurements require management's estimation and significant judgement on post-acquisition performance of the acquired businesses and discount rates used.
+These fair value measurements require management's estimation and significant judgment on post-acquisition performance of the acquired businesses and discount rates used.

 Contingent consideration payables are remeasured at fair value at each reporting date, and may be affected by changes in the estimation of post-acquisition performance of the acquired businesses.
-Any resulting gain or loss is recognised in the consolidated statement of profit or loss and other comprehensive income.
-For the year ended 31 December 2018, a loss of HK\$2,991,000 was recognised.
+Any resulting gain or loss is recognised in the consolidated profit and loss account.
+For the year ended 31 December 2017, no gain or loss was recognised in the consolidated profit and loss account.

-We focused on this area as the assessment made by management involved significant estimates and judgements in relation to the post-acquisition performance of individual businesses and discount rates applied, which may be affected by unexpected changes in future market or economic conditions or significant events or circumstances related to the acquired businesses.
+We focused on this area as the assessment made by management involved significant estimates and judgments in relation to the post-acquisition performance of individual businesses and discount rates applied, which may be affected by unexpected changes in future market or economic conditions or significant events or circumstances related to the acquired businesses.

-- obtaining and testing management's sensitivity analysis around the key assumptions, to ascertain that selected adverse changes to key assumptions, both individually and in aggregate, would not cause the carrying amount of intangible assets including goodwill to exceed the recoverable amount; - evaluating management's assessment on whether any events or change in circumstances indicate there may be a change in the expected useful lives of intangible assets.
+evaluating management's assessment on whether any events or change in circumstances indicate there may be a change in the expected useful lives of intangible assets.

-Contingent consideration payables
+Contingent consideration payable

-- understanding, evaluating and validating management's key controls over the contingent consideration payables assessment process; - checking the contingent consideration payables calculation prepared by management against the formula stated in the sale and purchase agreement for each of the acquired businesses; - evaluating performance forecasts used in the contingent consideration payables calculation, testing the mathematical accuracy of the underlying calculation of consideration payables and agreeing them to the financial projection prepared by management for the specific financial period stipulated by the sale and purchase agreement; analysing the key assumptions adopted by management with reference to their business plan and historical actual results to assess the quality of management's financial projection; - comparing the discount rates used by management against market information and internal data: - assessing the events and circumstances emerging since the last assessment which triggered the remeasurement; comparing the performance forecasts to the business plan prepared by management and obtaining evidence of those events or circumstances to support the remeasurement.
+- understanding, evaluating and validating management's key controls over the contingent consideration payables assessment process; - checking the contingent consideration payables calculation prepared by management against the formula stated in the sales and purchase agreement for each of the acquired businesses; - evaluating performance forecasts used in the contingent consideration payables calculation, testing the mathematical accuracy of the underlying calculation of consideration payable and agreeing them to the financial projection prepared by management for the specific financial period stipulated by the sales and purchase agreement; analysing the key assumptions adopted by management with reference to their business plan and historical actual results to assess the quality of management's financial projection; - comparing the discount rates used by management against market information and internal data.